omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 1.5  Adding omnetpp.ini

-To be able to run the simulation, we need to create an %omnetpp.ini file.
+To be able to run the simulation, we need to create an `omnetpp.ini` file.
-%omnetpp.ini tells the simulation program which network you want to simulate (as NED files may contain several networks), you can pass parameters to the model, explicitly specify seeds for the random number generators, etc.
+`omnetpp.ini` tells the simulation program which network you want to simulate (as NED files may contain several networks), you can pass parameters to the model, explicitly specify seeds for the random number generators, etc.

-Create an %omnetpp.ini file using the *File -> New -> Initialization file (INI)* menu item.
+Create an `omnetpp.ini` file using the *File -> New -> Initialization file (INI)* menu item.
 The new file will open in an *Inifile Editor*.
 As the NED Editor, the Inifile Editor also has two modes, *Form* and *Source*, which edit the same content.
 The former is more suitable for configuring the